saleor/storefront/docs/vercel.md

 ## Deploying Checkout SPA

+> Note: This app will be soon deprecated in favor of single Next.js.
+Learn more [in the RFC](https://github.com/saleor/saleor-checkout/discussions/137).

 ### 1. Create another project on Vercel

-Start by creating another project on Vercel, just like we did in [Checkout App setup](#saleor-app-checkout), select the same repository
+Start by creating another project on Vercel, like we did in [Checkout App setup](#saleor-app-checkout), select the same repository

 ### 2. Configure new project for checkout